Yangr00/Yangr00.github.io/_pages/about.md

 Hi!
 I am a MS student in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at University of North Carolina at Chapel Hill.
 Prior to UNC, I received my BS in applied mathematics at the Hong Kong Polytechnic University.

-My Primary research interest lies in survival analysis and causal inference.
+My primary research interest lies in survival analysis and causal inference.
 I am also interested in integrating traditional methodologies with statistical machine learning.